sirmurphalot/sawnuti/README.md

 An algorithm for the comparison of two sequences in time.
 This package implements the methods introduced in [Murph et al. 2021](https://www.tandfonline.com/doi/full/10.1080/07474946.2021.1940491).

 This repository is organized as a stand-alone R package.
-For questions, issues, clarifications please reach out to Murph: <acmurph@unc.edu>.
+For questions, issues, or clarifications please reach out to Murph: <acmurph@unc.edu>.
 Feel free to email any applications; we'd be happy to highlight them here.

 ## Installation